1.Meshing

 When setting up a device in OghmaNano, keep the following guidelines in mind:

-- Minimize mesh points where possible: Aim for the smallest number of points that still captures the essential physics.
-This improves computational speed without sacrificing accuracy.
+- Minimise mesh points where possible: Aim for the smallest number of points that still captures the essential physics.
+This improves speed and can improve numerical robustness.

-- Use coarse meshes for exploration: When testing fits or investigating general device behavior, don’t hesitate to dramatically reduce mesh density.
-This gives rapid feedback.
-Once you’re confident in the setup, refine the mesh for accuracy.
+- Use coarse meshes for exploration: When testing fits or investigating general device behaviour, reduce mesh density to get rapid feedback, then refine selectively for accuracy.